A Dream and a Vision

 Morrison worked with Broward County Library off and on for more than three decades: hired in 1974 as assistant to the director, he was later promoted to deputy director of the library.
 In 1987, Morrison moved to Chicago to become the city’s chief librarian and returned three years later to run Broward County Library.
 He created what is now one of the showpieces of BCL.

-Now that fundraising goals were being met, it was time for action.
-Contractors, architects and designers were assessed; a committee of local African-American artists formed for the purpose of adding artistic input into the project.
+Building the Bridge Now that fundraising goals were being met, it was time for action.
+Contractors, architects and designers were assessed; a committee of local African American artists formed for the purpose of adding artistic input into the project.
 Nationally renowned interior designer Cecil Hayes was hired to give the building’s interior an Afro-centric character, and PAWA Complex International, an architectural and design firm headed by Nigerian-born Emmanuel Nwadike, won the contract to design the structure.

 For inspiration, architects and engineers with PAWA Complex International walked the streets and business districts of Ghana and toured West African castles where slaves were held before they were shipped to America.
 The design of the building would reflect the art and images of Africa – Kente cloth-like paintings on the façade, ornate poles of carved wooden faces and figurines to greet guests in the lobby.